correapvf/ocr-video-overlay/README.md

 ![overlay example](docs/overlay_example.png)

 In these conditions, others OCRs methods (e.g. [tesseract](https://github.com/tesseract-ocr/tesseract)) usually fail to recognize the digits.
 Otherwise, you should check [ViTexOCR](https://www.sciencebase.gov/catalog/item/58dd56ace4b02ff32c685954), a nice implementation in python using tesseract to extract overlay information from videos.<br>
-The font of the overlay should be monospaced for better results, as you have manually input the positions for each digit.
+The font of the overlay should be monospaced for better results, as you have manually input the positions for each digit.<br>
+The script uses K-Nearest Neighbors (kNN) classification algorithm from opencv to recognize the digits.

 ### Usage